dhuang99/Text-GUI-Tool/README.md

 * repairpayment.txt
 * spss.txt

-FIRST TIME SETUP:

-Please make sure that you have at least python3 installed along with tkinter (python3 usually comes with tkinter).
+You also need to have python3 installed along with tkinter (tkinter usually comes with python3).
+Go to [Python's website](https://www.python.org/downloads/) to install the latest version of Python if you don't have it and go to [tkinter's documentation](https://tkdocs.com/tutorial/install.html) to learn to how install tkinter.

-To install python3 in a Mac, Windows, or Linux system: https://www.python.org/downloads/

-To install tkinter on a Mac, Windows, or Linux system: https://tkdocs.com/tutorial/install.html
+### Installation
+To download the script, download the zip file and extract it.
+Then following the following instructions.

+### Executing the Script
+There are different ways to execute the script depending on your operating system.

 If you are on Windows:

 1. Right-click sales.py and click on the Security Tag
 2. Make sure that you see the Read & Execute option is allowed
 3. Rename the file to "sales.pyw"
 4. You can now now just double click on the script to run it.
 5. For easier access, create a shortcut by clicking on "sales.pyw" and clicking "Create shortcut"

 If you are on Mac:

 1. Use a Terminal instance and the 'ls' and 'cd' commands to find the folder you downloaded.
 2. Type "chmod +x sales.py" and press Enter.
 2. Drag and drop sales.py into your Terminal.
 3. Use your arrow keys to add ./ before sales.py so that it looks like this: /./sales.py
-	4. Press enter to make sure it works.
 5. Copy and paste the path from your Terminal into a notepad.
 You can paste this into a Terminal to run the program.

 If you are on Linux:

-	1. Use a Terminal instance and the 'ls' and 'cd' commands to find the folder you downloaded.
+1. Use a Terminal instance and use the 'ls' and 'cd' commands to find the folder you downloaded.
 2. Type "chmod +x sales.py" and press Enter.
 3. Rename sales.py to just sales
 4. You can now now just double click on the script to run it.

-USAGE INSTRUCTIONS:
+## Usage

+The GUI has a small set of functions:

 1. Enter your name (First name)
-	2. Choose one of the options depending on the type of email you would like to send.
+2. Choose between a list of options for emails to send.
-	3. Input the requested information.
 4. Click on "Copy to Clipboard".
 This will automatically copy the preview that shows up to your clipboard.
-	5. You can clear the text and options using the clear option.
+5. Clear the text and previous input.

+## Road Map
+I made this in a day, so I did not have the chance to implment many features that I had thought of.

+### Potential Features
+* Change the files so that it can be made into an executable using pyinstall
+* Create a built-in UI to edit the text files with the templates directly
+* Create a built-in UI that can add new email templates and their own corresponding page

+### Known Issues
+* Extremely limited functionality
+* Very ugly UI
+* Simple UI provides a bad UX as it does not provide much convenience